xsivan/gabot/index.md

 ### *answer-emoji-marked*
 > `-q [aem|answer-emoji-marked] :emoji: `

-Scans all messages with a given emoji from the solver of the question in thread and takes them as an answer.
+Scans all messages with a given emoji from the solver of the question in the thread and takes them as an answer.
-The command is usable only inside active question thread.
+The command is used only inside the active question thread.
-After answering, the question is automatically deleted from the channel with active threads and moved to the archive and sent to the author in the DM.
+After answering, the question is automatically deleted from the channel with active threads and moved to the archive, and sent to the author in the DM.

 **Example**